safetyscore/simulation/README.md

 * Macroscopic mobility structures such as airports, and local commute topologies.

-* Varying risk based on healthcare capacity.
+* Varying risk based on healthcare capacity and the effectiveness of treatment, and varying the effectiveness based on when treatment starts.

 * Varying levels of exposure during contact based on environmental factors.